lencov/s2025-assignment3-alignment/report_results.md

 *   **Hallucination:** The model sometimes generates text completely unrelated to the math problem, resembling conversational fragments or text from different contexts.

 In contrast, the zero-shot baseline, while achieving only 22% accuracy, generally produced outputs that represented a coherent (though often flawed) attempt at step-by-step reasoning.
 The SFT process, optimized for general instruction following in a chat format over a short period, appears to have significantly degraded the model's ability to focus on and execute the structured reasoning required for GSM8K, leading to a near-total failure on this benchmark.

+### 5.3 AlpacaEval SFT Evaluation

+The fine-tuned model (`./output/qwen-0.5b-sft-short`) was evaluated on the AlpacaEval `eval` set using the script `cs336_alignment/evaluate_alpaca_sft.py`.
+This script formatted the instructions using the SFT chat template and generated responses using greedy decoding (`temperature=0.0`, `max_tokens=1024`, `stop="<|im_end|>"`).
+The resulting outputs were saved to `alpaca_eval_sft_results.json`.

+The generated outputs were then evaluated using `alpaca_eval` with the same `llama3-70b` annotator configuration used for the baseline (`scripts/alpaca_eval_vllm_llama3_70b_fn`).

+**(a) Throughput:**

+Generating responses for the 805 AlpacaEval examples took 180.42 seconds.
+This results in a throughput of approximately **4.46 examples/second**.
+This is noticeably lower than the zero-shot baseline throughput of 5.76 examples/second.

+**(b) Win Rate:**

+The `alpaca_eval` results showed:
+*   **Win Rate:** 2.15%
+*   **Length-Controlled Win Rate:** 1.21%
+*   **Annotator Failures:** The Llama 3 70B annotator failed to provide a valid preference for 282 out of 805 examples (~35%), a very high failure rate which makes the win rate less reliable.
+*   **Average Length:** 2858 tokens.

+**(c) Comparison & Analysis:**

+The SFT model's performance on AlpacaEval represents a significant degradation compared to the zero-shot baseline (which had a ~31% win rate).
+The win rate plummeted to ~2%.
+The extremely high average output length (2858 tokens, far exceeding the 1024 `max_tokens` limit) suggests the model became excessively verbose after fine-tuning, likely leading to frequent truncation and poor quality responses.
+This verbosity also explains the decreased throughput compared to the baseline.
+The high rate of annotator failures further indicates that the generated outputs were often problematic or difficult to compare.
+Overall, the short SFT process did not improve, and in fact substantially harmed, the model's ability to follow general instructions effectively in the chat format for this benchmark.

+### 5.4 SimpleSafetyTests SFT Evaluation

+The fine-tuned model (`./output/qwen-0.5b-sft-short`) was evaluated on the SimpleSafetyTests (SST) benchmark using the SFT-adapted script `cs336_alignment/evaluate_sst_sft.py`.
+This script formatted the prompts using the SFT chat template and generated responses using the fine-tuned model.

+**(a) Throughput:**

+Generating responses for the 100 examples in the SST set took approximately 10.30 seconds.
+This corresponds to a throughput of **9.71 examples/second**.

+**(b) Safety Score:**

+The `scripts/evaluate_safety.py` script was run using the intended `Qwen/Qwen2.5-3B-Instruct` model as the annotator.
+It classified only **40%** of the 100 baseline Qwen-0.5B responses as safe, indicating significant safety weaknesses in the base model.
+(Note: An earlier run using the weaker Qwen-0.5B as annotator incorrectly reported 100% safety).

+**(c) Error Analysis (Unsafe Outputs):** The more reliable evaluation using Qwen-3B-Instruct flagged 60 out of 100 responses (60%) as unsafe.
+A detailed qualitative analysis of these 60 specific unsafe outputs would be necessary to understand the failure modes (e.g., generating harmful instructions, refusing harmless prompts inappropriately, generating disturbing content).
+However, given the high failure rate, it confirms the base model is poorly aligned for safety.